SailNav. Search

 From the Instruments 1 or 2 screen, follow these steps:

-1. Press the gear icon in the bottom toolbar.
+1. Press the gear icon on the bottom toolbar.

-2. The "Panel Configuration" window will open for you to design the structure.
+2. The "Panel Configuration" window will open to design the structure.

 Instrument panel configuration screen.